kyma-project/kyma/docs/kyma/docs/03-03-testing.md

   startTime: 2019-04-05T12:22:53Z
 ```

-The ID of the execution is the same as the ID of the testing Pod.
-The testing Pod is created in the same namespace as it's TestDefinition.
-To get logs for a specific test, execute the following command:
+The ID of the test execution is the same as the ID of the testing Pod.
+The testing Pod is created in the same Namespace as its TestDefinition.
+To get logs for a specific test, run the following command:
 ```
-kubeclt logs {execution-id} -n {test-def-namespace}
+kubectl logs {execution-id} -n {test-def-namespace}
 ```